 Our Commitment to Reconciliation

 CNA recognizes the enduring impact of colonial practices and policies on the well-being of generations of First Nations, Inuit, and Métis peoples.
 Anti-Indigenous racism continues to persist today, resulting in profound harms.
-We are committed to following the leadership of Indigenous governments, organizations, and communities in the development and application of culturally specific, self-determined solutions.
+We are committed to following the guidance of Indigenous governments, organizations, and community health leaders in the development and application of culturally responsive, self-determined solutions.
 Supporting these endeavours is pivotal for effecting sustainable transformation within the health-care system and nursing.
-Doing so can improve care outcomes and be a step toward eradicating racism against First Nations, Inuit, and Métis communities in Canada.
+Doing so can contribute to the provision of culturally safe care and eradicate racism against First Nations, Inuit, and Métis communities in Canada.

 We pay our respects to Indigenous Peoples past and present and affirm our commitment to respectful and positive relationships with one another and this land.